Associate Professor of Electrical and Computer Engineering

 He received his doctorate and master's degrees in electrical and computer engineering from the University of Florida in 2015 and 2011, respectively, and a bachelor's degree in electrical engineering from the University of Ilorin, Nigeria in 2005.
-He is a member of the Institute of Electrical and Electronics Engineers and the Association for Computing Machinery.
+He is a senior member of the Institute of Electrical and Electronics Engineers and a member of the Association for Computing Machinery.

 - PhD: electrical and computer engineering, University of Florida, 2015